upgautamvt/BlueSWAT/README.md

 # BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy

 This repository contains the artifact for BlueSWAT, a Bluetooth security framework for IoT devices based on eBPF.
-For more information about BlueSWAT, please consult our paper "BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy" (To appear in CCS 2024).
+For more information about BlueSWAT, please check out our paper "BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy" (To appear in CCS 2024).

 ## Table for Artifact Evaluation

 0. Requirements.
-1. Environment Setup for ZephyrOS and Nordic 52840 Development Kit.
+1. Set up ZephyrOS and Nordic 52840 Development Kit.
-2. Evaluate defense capability artifact.
+2. Defense capability.
-3. Evaluate memory consumption artifact.
+3. Memory consumption.
-4. Evaluate runtime latency artifact.
+4. Runtime latency.
-5. Evaluate power assess artifact.
+5. Power assess.

 ## Requirements